Highly available Pi-hole setup in Kubernetes with secure DNS over HTTPS DoH

 Deploy Pi-hole w/ DoH support via helm

 Okay, the hard part is over. k3s is up and running, and we're now ready to deploy Pi-hole, enterprise style!
 Thankfully, there is a strong community around Pi-hole, filled with homelabbers like us who have already built and actively support a way to do this easily via Helm.
 Think of Helm as a package manager for Kubernetes.
-Helm packages are called Charts, and we are now going to install one for Pi-hole, which you can check out here on GitHub.
+Helm packages are called Charts, and we will install one for Pi-hole, which you can check out here on GitHub.

 Before we install the chart, let's customize our installation.
 You can do this by setting/overriding the chart's available values.
 For this chart by mojo2600, you can see some recommended values in the README and the full values file in the chart here.